ashish8official/ashish8official/README.md

 ---

-## 🚀 What I'm Building
+# 🚀 What I'm Building

-### 🧩 Telecom Product Catalogue Engine
+## 🧩 Telecom Product Catalogue & BSS Engine

-Currently designing a modern **Telecom Product & Package Catalogue Engine** as a deep-learning and architecture project.
+Currently designing a modern **Telecom Product & Package Catalogue Engine** as a hands-on architecture and engineering project.

-The goal is to understand how modern telecom BSS platforms model:
+The goal is to explore how modern telecom BSS platforms model:

 * Product Specifications
 * Service Specifications